Press Q & A

 A: Tom McNichol, avid boater and retired professional, decided to take action against the deterioration of the Charles River in 2004.
 Today, thanks to government legislation and organizations like the CUB and the Charles River Watershed Association, it is the cleanest urban river in the country.

-Q: Who benefits from the CUB’s work?
+Q: Who are CUB’s sponsors?

 Q: What was the state of the Charles before organizations like the CUB and CRWA stepped in?